PoisedDok/aetherinc/README.md

 ## 🚀 Company Overview

-**AetherInc Limited** is a Scottish AI startup (Company SC851680) founded by Krish Dokania (CEO) and Adrian Wong (CTO).
+**AetherInc Limited** is a Scottish AI startup (Company SC851680) founded by Krish Dokania (CEO).
 Born from an Iron Man-inspired vision in December 2024, we're building the future of privacy-first AI interaction.

 ### Our Mission
 Democratizing AI access through privacy-first, local AI solutions that eliminate cloud dependency and data exposure risks.